Ostrich-AI/Ostrich-AI.github.io/register.md

 title: Register
 ---

-[About us](/index.md){: style="font-size: 20px;"} | [Register Now](/register.md){: style="font-size: 20px;"}
+[About us](/about.md){: style="font-size: 20px;"} | [Register Now](/register.md){: style="font-size: 20px;"}

 <iframe width="95%" height="50%" src="https://www.youtube.com/embed/PSqOqgNhroo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>

-Be an Early Bird Member: We are currently accepting early bird members for the platform.
+## Be an Early Bird Member

+We are currently accepting early bird members for the platform.
 Data scientists can join for free during this exclusive period!

+### Explore Opportunities

-Explore Opportunities: Dive into a world of possibilities where talent, data, and infrastructure converge to redefine the AI landscape.
+Dive into a world of possibilities where talent, data, and infrastructure converge to redefine the AI landscape.

-Ready to shape the future of AI with Ostrich?
+### Ready to Shape the Future?

 [Register Now](https://ostrich.thedatascienceguy.online/candidates) and become part of something extraordinary!